Do You Need a Caffeine Break?

 When you’re reliant on caffeine, you’re not allowing your body’s natural rhythms to provide you with energy.

 When you drink coffee, it spikes your insulin and affects your blood sugar levels and it’s important to keep your blood sugar balanced, in order to feel grounded instead of experiencing the peaks and drops in energy that caffeine can cause.
-These highs & lows are stressful on the body (your adrenals and immune system) and can cause weight loss resistance since the body’s natural response to stress is to hold onto body fat and it becomes resistant to building muscle.
+These highs and lows are stressful on the body (your adrenals and immune system) and can cause weight loss resistance since the body’s natural response to stress is to hold onto body fat and it becomes resistant to building muscle.

 And there’s more!